semrush/intergalactic/website/docs/components/modal/modal-a11y.md

 | `Shift + Tab` | Moves focus to the previous focusable element. |
 | `Esc`         | Closes the modal window.                       |

-See more about the focus behavior in the various dropdown cases in the [Keyboard navigation guide](/core-principles/a11y/a11y-keyboard/#a9cbfb).
+See more about the focus behavior in the various dropdown cases in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/#a9cbfb).

 @## Resources